There are quite a number of handheld espresso makers, mainly targeted at campers, backpackers, and ultra-light road warriors.

-Seesaw lever that operates dual pistons
+A seesaw lever that operates dual pistons

 Pressure Gauge showing the Optimal “Crema” Zone

 I did my experimentation with a Brazil, about 5 days off the roast.
-At first I used a grind level that I had setup for my Izzo Alex Duetto III, and didn’t fill the basket fully.
+At first, I used a grind level that I had set up for my Izzo Alex Duetto III, and didn’t fill the basket fully.
 The crema was good, and the flavor was nice.
 I then adjusted the grind finer, and filled the basket to the max.
-The result was even more crema and flavor.
+The result was, even more, crema and flavor.
 It was very close to the Alex, and in some ways was smoother.
 I was really impressed with the flavor, and ease of repeatability.

 Because there are several pieces as part of the filter assembly, the cleanup really requires running water.
 So if you needed to serve several espressos out in the field, I would recommend extra filter assemblies, also available for purchase separately.

-I found that the fill spout was a placed a little low, which made it awkward to fill, so I would like to see a slightly higher fill spout.
+I found that the fill spout was placed a little low, which made it awkward to fill, so I would like to see a slightly higher fill spout.

 There are times when you end up using your palms to maintain the proper pressure on the seesaw lever, and it would be nice to see a little more comfortable shape at the ends.